Revised: August 13, 2020

 - Some users have complained that the pump top is somewhat difficult to operate for a tank less than 10 gallons

 4. All in One Thrive+ Aquarium Plant Fertilizer – Top Choice for High-Tech Aquariums

 Unlike its predecessor, the All in One Thrive+ Aquarium Plant Fertilizer has increased iron and two separate forms of Nitrogen (organic and inorganic).

 On the other hand, it has all the essential micro and macronutrients except magnesium and calcium, which are usually found plenty in an aquarium with a couple of fish.

 If you have fish I advise you to ensure that your substrate is inert and contains neither micro nor macronutrients when you use this fertilizer.

 Your pH should be 7 or lower, otherwise, part of the concentrated organic nitrogen in it would convert into ammonia and cause a serious spike.

 At lower pH, the ammonia transforms into ammonium which is not harmful to aquatic inhabitants.

 Thrive+ is best used for aquarium plants that grow in tanks with acidic water.
-These are most high-tech aquariums by definition.
-Due to its super high concentration of Nitrogen, this fertilizer should only be used in a densely-planted tank with demanding aquatic plants.
+These are the most high-tech aquariums by definition.
+Due to its super-high concentration of Nitrogen, this fertilizer should only be used in a densely planted tank with demanding aquatic plants.